mathisbot/opengl-fps/README.md

 Inside the zip file are the 32- and 64-bit SDL library files.
 Choose the one that suits your system.
 * SDL_mixer : As with SDL, download the development (`devel`) version of SDL_mixer.
 I chose the `mingw` one.
 Inside the zip file are the 32- and 64-bit SDL library files.
 Choose the one that suits your system.
+* GLEW : Download GLEW binaries on their website.
+* cglm : Download latest release on GitHub (it is a source code).

 ### Installation
 <a name="installation"></a>